danielsobrado/CCDAK-Exam-Questions/Kafka-Streams/README.md

 - **Topology**: A graph of stream processors (nodes) connected by streams (edges), defining the flow of data.
 - **KStreams and KTables**: KStreams represent a continuous stream of data, while KTables represent a changelog stream, akin to a table in a database.

+Stream-table duality:

+- **Stream as Table:** A stream can be viewed as a changelog of a table, where each data record in the stream captures a state change of the table.
+A stream can be turned into a 'real' table by replaying the changelog from the beginning to reconstruct the table.

+- **Table as Stream:** A table can be viewed as a snapshot of the latest value for each key in a stream.
+A table can be turned into a 'real' stream by iterating over each key-value entry in the table.

 ### Fundamental Components

 - **Stream Processor**: A fundamental unit that processes each incoming record, capable of transforming, filtering, or aggregating data streams.
 - **State Stores**: Facilitate storing state for stateful operations, enabling functionalities like windowing and interactive queries.

+### Permanent State Stores in Kafka Streams:

+- **Definition:** Permanent state stores are used in Kafka Streams to persistently store and manage stateful data across reboots and restarts.
+- **Types:** Includes key-value stores, window stores, and session stores.
+- **Usage:** Essential for operations like aggregations, joins, and windowing which require maintaining state over time.
+- **Configuration:** Defined in the Kafka Streams API using `Stores.persistentKeyValueStore()`, `Stores.persistentWindowStore()`, etc.
+- **Resource Management:** Always close Iterators after use to prevent resource leaks and Out-Of-Memory (OOM) issues.
+- **Recovery:** State stores support fault tolerance by restoring state from changelog topics on restart.
+- **Performance:** Performance can be optimized by configuring RocksDB, the default storage engine for state stores.
+- **Scaling:** State stores can be scaled across multiple instances using partitioning and sharding.
+- **Monitoring:** Monitor metrics related to state stores, such as cache hit rates and store sizes, to ensure efficient operation.

 ### Key Features